AlexMcGilvray/Aerolite/Aerolite/Aerolite/Docs/project.md

 * Make the state manager act as a stack then move the debug stuff and the HUD into their own states layered on top of the game state.
 * Update mouse input to be able to do screen-to-world

+## Log

+*2017 April 17*

+Been working a lot on EtherStrike and decided to make a level editor.
+As such, the main point of focus right now is on getting the UI portion of the engine improved so I can have a level editor.